techreturners/ProjectTipsAndWorkflow/README.md

 For example, "App shows all the todos" could be a single feature which you begin working on first of all.
 Later, another feature could be "Allow a todo to be added to the list".
 Each feature would involve changes to the frontend code _and_ the backend code.

 When making changes to code, use **banches** in Git to separate your work.
-Do not work on the **master** branch - you should only be merging work into the master branch when you know the code works.
+Do not work on the **main** branch - you should only be merging work into the main branch when you know the code works.

 Your workflow, on a single repository, may be as follows:

-- You are on the master branch.
-Check you have no uncommitted/staged changes (you shouldn't, on the master branch, because you shouldn't be working on this branch!) (`git status`)
+- You are on the main branch.
+Check you have no uncommitted/staged changes (you shouldn't, on the main branch, because you shouldn't be working on this branch!) (`git status`)
 - Check out a new branch for a new feature (you may want to read up on branch naming conventions) (`git checkout -b my-branch-name`)
 - Do your work, adding and committing frequently
 - When you are done, run `git push origin my-branch-name` to push the changes to Github.
-This will push changes to a branch on Github called `my-branch-name` in this case, but we need to merge these changes into the master branch, ideally through a review process.
+This will push changes to a branch on Github called `my-branch-name` in this case, but we need to merge these changes into the main branch, ideally through a review process.
 - Go to the repository on Github and go to the Pull Requests tab, click New Pull Request

 ![img](img/4.png)

-- For the base branch, select **master** and then choose the branch you want to merge into master.
+- For the base branch, select **main** and then choose the branch you want to merge into main.

 ![img](img/5.png)